bouffalolab/bl_docs/BL616_RM/en/RST/ADC.rst

 ADC Interrupt
 -------------
 - ADC conversion completion interrupt
-- ADC positive sampling over-range interrupt
-- ADC negative sampling over-range interrupt

-When ADC conversion is completed and the result is stored into FIFO, set the interrupt switch via gpadc_rdy_mask to select whether to trigger the ADC conversion completion interrupt or not.
+  * When the ADC conversion is completed and the result is stored in the FIFO, set the interrupt switch via gpadc_rdy_mask to select whether to trigger the ADC conversion completion interrupt.

+- ADC positive (negative) sampling over-range interrupt
-The ADC module will generate interrupts upon positive or negative sampling over-range, and such interrupts can be masked by gpadc_pos_satur_mask and gpadc_neg_satur_mask.
-When interrupts are generated, the interrupt status can be queried through the registers gpadc_pos_satur and gpadc_neg_satur.
-Interrupts can be cleared through gpadc_pos_satur_clr and gpadc_neg_satur_clr.
-This function can be used to check whether the input voltage is abnormal.
+  * When the ADC is in positive sampling over-range and negative sampling over-range, set the interrupt switch via gpadc_pos_satur_mask, gpadc_neg_satur_mask to select whether to trigger the interrupt or not, when the interrupt is generated, you can query the interrupt via gpadc_pos_satur and gpadc_neg_satur registers.
+The interrupt status can be cleared by setting gpadc_pos_satur_clr and gpadc_neg_satur_clr.
+This function can be used to determine if the input voltage is abnormal.

 ADC FIFO
 -------------